The Secret To Being Assertive Without Being Aggressive

 you may revert to your old habits, especially under stress.
 Visualize yourself

-responding differently or role play with a friend
+responding differently or role play with a friend who wants to support you in

 making positive changes.